ABigBright/my_linux_conf/README.md

 4. repo sync
 5. repo start master --all
 6. check all the repository whether is right!!!

+# What do these cmd do

+**repo init -u https://github.com/ABigBright/my_linux_conf will do the following things:**

+1. mkdir .repo directory
+2. git clone google `repo` repository into .repo/repo
+> we use the https://mirrors.tuna.tsinghua.edu.cn/git/git-repo for google `repo` mirror to speed up the git clone
+3. git clone https://github.com/ABigBright/my_linux_conf .repo/manifests
+> store the .git misc meta date into .repo/manifests.git

+**repo sync will do the following things:**

+1. mkdir the .config/alacritty directory in pwd
+2. git clone https://github.com/ABigBright/alacritty_conf .config/alacritty -b master

 This is a repo python script to manage multiple git repository example for learning the repo mechnism